 Shy young mountain gorilla with hand in mouth

-A habituation permit allows you to take part in the habitation process.
+A habituation permit allows you to take part in the habituation process.
 This involves gradually encouraging wild gorillas to feel comfortable in the presence of humans, which is essential for tourism.
 A habituation permit costs US$1,500 per person, which is more than a standard permit, but it allows you to spend up to four hours (as opposed to just one) with the gorillas.

 How Do I Get a Gorilla Permit?